tansudasli/gradle-backbone/README.md

 # gradle-backbone

-This project is single-module project which also covers some critical concepts as a backbone
+This project is a single-module project which also covers some critical concepts as a backbone

+- jdk19
 - Test concepts (jmh, junit5)
 - Containerization (docker, palantir)
-- Native image (graalvm)
+- Native image (graalvm) generation

 ## more on gradle

 Project scope and java command scopes have different things!
 So Some key points to consider are:

 - `./gradlew run`, checks `application {mainClass=}` attribute in `build.gradle`